Skip to Content

 Add a layer of the notorious summertime Florida humidity and you’ve got some miserable weather.

-Make sure to beat the heat at Blizzard Beach or Typhoon Lagoon water park, whichever one happens to be open, to help you cool off.
+Make sure to beat the heat at Typhoon Lagoon water park (unless for some reason Blizzard Beach is open instead), to help you cool off.

-Or hop on a water ride, like Kali River Rapids at Animal Kingdom, or make a bee line for an indoor ride or shop for an air conditioning break.
+Or hop on a water ride, like Tiana’s Bayou Adventure at Magic Kingdom or Kali River Rapids at Animal Kingdom, or make a bee line for an indoor ride or shop for an air conditioning break.

 And of course, you can always take a dip in your resort pool!